What You’ll Learn ⚡

 Fundamental symmetrical components

-Normally an electric power system operates in a balanced three-phase sinusoidal steady-state mode.
-Disturbances, for example a fault or short circuit, lead to an unbalanced condition.
-As the following image depicts on the left-hand side is a balanced system with a symmetrical phase shift and equal vector distances.
-On the right-hand side is an unbalanced system with an unsymmetrical phase shift and uneven vector lengths.
+Normally, an electric power system operates in a balanced three-phase sinusoidal steady-state mode.
+Disturbances, such as faults or short circuits, can lead to an unbalanced condition.
+As shown in the following image, the left-hand side depicts a balanced system with a symmetrical phase shift and equal vector distances, while the right-hand side illustrates an unbalanced system with an asymmetrical phase shift and uneven vector lengths.

-By using the method of the symmetrical components, it is possible to transform any unbalanced 3-phase system into 3 separated sets of balanced three-phase components, the positive, negative and zero sequence.
+By using the method of symmetrical components, any unbalanced three-phase system can be transformed into three separate sets of balanced components: positive, negative, and zero sequence.

-The advantage of the symmetrical balanced system lies in that the calculations are simplified.
-Should a fault arise or there is a short circuit in the system, an unbalanced system can be transformed into a balanced system with symmetrical components, where the system calculations can be done with the normal formulas that would be used in a balanced system.
-The calculated values are then transformed back to the unsymmetrical system (real-scenario) phase voltages and currents.
-In general, a 3-phase system can be depicted and mathematically described as follows:
+The advantage of using a symmetrical balanced system is that calculations are simplified.
+If a fault occurs or a short circuit develops in the system, the unbalanced system can be transformed into a balanced system using symmetrical components.
+In this form, system calculations can be carried out with the standard formulas used for balanced systems.
+The calculated values are then transformed back into the unsymmetrical (real-world) phase voltages and currents.
+In general, a three-phase system can be represented and mathematically described as follows:

-A balanced 3-phase system looks like the image below with the same RMS-value for all line voltages and currents, and a 120° phase shift between each of them.
+A balanced three-phase system, as shown in the image below, has the same RMS value for all line voltages and currents, with a 120° phase shift between each of them.

-In order to explain the basic idea of the symmetrical components, the first step would be to define the operator as a unit vector with an phase angle of 120° or 2*pi/3.
+To explain the basic idea of symmetrical components, the first step is to define the operator as a unit vector with a phase angle of 120° (or 2π/32\pi/32π/3).

-The voltages can be described mathematically in different ways as the table below shows:
+The voltages can be expressed mathematically in several ways, as shown in the table below:

 Calculation of zero-sequence system

-In an symmetrical system the following equation is valid:
+In a symmetrical system, the following equation is valid:

-In a real system the sum won't be zero.
-There will be a voltage difference as the following equation shows:
+In a real system, the sum will not be zero.
+A voltage difference will occur, as shown in the following equation:

-This voltage difference divided through 3 represents the so called zero-sequence system:
+This voltage difference, divided by three, represents the so-called zero-sequence system:

-The calculation of the zero-sequence current is analog to that of the voltage equation.
+The calculation of the zero-sequence current is analogous to that of the voltage equation.

 Calculation of positive-sequence system

-The positive sequence system has the same rotating direction as the original system (right).
-This means it will have the same rotating direction of an electrical machine connected to the grid.
+The positive-sequence system has the same rotation direction as the original system (right).
+This means it will match the rotation direction of an electrical machine connected to the grid.

-As the values of the positive-sequence system for all three phases have the same amplitude (now that they are symmetrical) and has a phase shift of exactly 120°, it's adequate to show only one value.
-The value for the positive-sequence system in DewesoftX is called „U_1“.
+Since the values of the positive-sequence system for all three phases have the same amplitude (being symmetrical) and a phase shift of exactly 120°, it is sufficient to display only one value.
+In DewesoftX, this value is denoted as U1U_1U1.

 Calculation of negative-sequence system

-The negative sequence system has the opposite rotating direction as the original system (left).
-This means it will rotate in opposite direction of an electrical machine connected to the grid.
+The negative-sequence system has the opposite rotation direction of the original system (left).
+This means it will rotate in the opposite direction of an electrical machine connected to the grid.

-As the values of the negative-sequence system for all three phases have the same amplitude (now they are symmetrical) and has a phase shift of exactly 120°, it's adequate to show one value.
-The value for the negative-sequence system in DewesoftX is called „U_2“.
+Since the values of the negative-sequence system for all three phases have the same amplitude (being symmetrical) and a phase shift of exactly 120°, it is sufficient to display only one value.
+In DewesoftX, this value is denoted as U2U_2U2.

 Matrix of zero, positive and negative-sequence system

-As illustrated in the following images, an unbalanced system can be rectified using the positive, negative and zero symmetrical components.
-The image below depicts an unsymmetrical system as a screen shot taken from DewesoftX.
+As illustrated in the following images, an unbalanced system can be represented using the positive, negative, and zero symmetrical components.
+The image below shows an unsymmetrical system in a screenshot taken from DewesoftX.

-The following image depicts a screen-shot showing the three systems (positive, negative and zero) of the symmetrical components in DewesoftX:
+The following image shows a screenshot of the three systems—positive, negative, and zero—of the symmetrical components in DewesoftX:

-Out of the parameters of the symmetrical components (positive-, negative- and zero- sequence) the original system can be rebuilt easily, e.g.:
+From the parameters of the symmetrical components (positive-, negative-, and zero-sequence), the original system can be easily reconstructed, e.g.:

-The following variables are calculated in DewesoftX and show the components of the zero- and negative-sequence system compared to the positive-sequence system (for the total and the fundamental harmonic).
+The following variables are calculated in DewesoftX and represent the components of the zero- and negative-sequence systems in comparison to the positive-sequence system (for both the total and the fundamental harmonic).

 Extended positive sequence parameters (according to IEC 614000)